ecemgo/frontend-mentor-challenges/nft-preview-card/README.md

 ### Useful resources

-- [Tailwindcss Documentation](https://tailwindcss.com/docs/installation) - This helped me to understand the concept and apply the necessary features.
+- [Tailwindcss Documentation](https://tailwindcss.com/docs/installation) - It is used to understand the concept and apply the necessary features.
-- [Hover effect on image](https://tailwind-elements.com/docs/standard/components/hover-effects/) - This helped me how to make the hover effect on the image called equilibrium.
+- [Hover effect on image](https://tailwind-elements.com/docs/standard/components/hover-effects/) - It is used how to make the hover effect on the image called equilibrium.

 ## Author